merovingien/AIWar/README.md

 _Windows_

-You need Visual C++ 2008 (Express Edition works fine), TinyXML, SDL and SDL_gfx headers, and python 2.7 (python headers are distributed with the python installer).
+You need Visual C++ 2008 (Express Edition works fine), TinyXML, SDL, SDL_gfx and SDL_ttf headers, and python 2.7 (python headers are distributed with the python installer).
 Open AIWar.sln and compile in Release mode (to compile in Debug mode, you must have a debug version of python, which is not distributed by the python maintainers on windows, but if you compile it yourself, it should work !).
+You also need dlls of libfreetype and zlib.
+See SDL_tff requierements.

 *INSTALL*